Distortion coefficients of the $\alpha$-Grushin plane: Preliminaries

-If the space has the property that every two points can be joined by a minimal geodesic, we will say that $(X, \mathrm{d})$ is a geodesic space.
-We equip the metric space $(X, \mathrm{d})$ with a Radon measure $\mathfrak{m}$.
-The structure $(X, \mathrm{d}, \mathfrak{m})$ is called a geodesic metric measure space.
+If the space has the property that every two points can be joined by a minimising geodesic that has constant speed, we will say that $(X, \mathrm{d})$ is a geodesic space.
+When the metric space $(X, \mathrm{d})$ is equipped with a Radon measure $\mathfrak{m}$, the structure $(X, \mathrm{d}, \mathfrak{m})$ is called a geodesic metric measure space.
 The notion of distortion coefficients fits into this context.